 The “Resource Page” for Optimize Aging will offer a variety or articles, videos, clinical assessments and approaches to assist ourselves in aging and assist us in caring for older adults.
 This page is a work in process; please be patient as we grow!

-Getting older is a given, below is a link from the NYT that reviews some simple guidelines we all can use!
+- Getting older is a given, below is a link from the New York Times that reviews some simple guidelines that we all can use!

 - Sarcopenia, a decline in skeletal muscle in older people, contributes to loss of independence.

 - According to recent data Canada decreased their poverty rate between 2015 and 2017 by 20%… how did they do it?
 Canadians organized their communities individually, meeting for a year communicating with the involved systems, providers and those residing in poverty.
 Organizations did not attack the issues separately, they came together to discuss what each could bring to the table.
 They pulled their funding and resources.
 The individual communities worked collaboratively to address their own specific issues.
 Think how we could apply that to our communities caring for older adults.

 As we look to care for an increasing population of older adults the systems we have used in the past are coming under scrutiny.
 The Green House Project gives a new approach to nursing home care.